Patient professional reference

 Depression and anxiety

-Depression and anxiety are common in patients with PD.
+Depression and anxiety are common in patients with Parkinson's disease.
 It is very important to detect and differentiate from dementia and to treat.
 Either tricyclics or selective serotonin reuptake inhibitors (SSRIs) can be used.

 - Use tricyclic antidepressants if the sleep pattern is disturbed.
 Nortriptyline has the lowest anticholinergic effects and so may have the fewest side-effects.